What is a Character Sketch in Literature?

 Include any Significant Detail that pops into your head

 Include all bits that would make a specific character unique, and list down anything that makes them different from the rest.
 Such information helps in developing a comprehensive, rounder, and fuller character.
-You have to include their favourite books, their major while in college, what they would do if they won a lottery, their heroes, and so forth.
+You have to include their favorite books, their major while in college, what they would do if they won a lottery, their heroes, and so forth.

 9. Polishing your Character Sketch